 - Access relevant patient’s records when given permission to do so by the patient.
 Where patients does not have capacity to consent to an IMHA having access to their records, the record holder should allow access to the records if doing so is necessary for the IMHA to carry out their role effectively

 How do I get support from an IMHA?

-If you think you qualify for this service you can contact our Single Point of Access Team or ask a member of the ward staff, responsible clinician, or Approved Mental Health Professional to refer you for IMHA support.
+If you think you qualify for this service you can contact our first contact team or ask a member of the ward staff, responsible clinician, or Approved Mental Health Professional to refer you for IMHA support.
 Our IMHA service includes specialist advocacy support for people with a learning disability.

 Advocacy at Little Woodhouse Hall:

 If you are an inpatient at Little Woodhouse Hall we can provide you with a mental health advocate.
 You might be on a Section of the Mental Health Act or you might be an informal patient.
 We have advocates who work with you to support you to raise your concerns and issues.
 We can support you at ward reviews, CPA meetings, one-to-one with staff etc.

 - Understanding Independent Mental Health Advocacy (IMHA) for people who use services: A simple but authoritative overview of the legal right to advocacy and what advocates do. http://www.scie.org.uk/independent-mental-health-advocacy/resources-for-users/understanding/index.asp

 - Understanding Independent Mental Health Advocacy (IMHA) for people who use services – Easy read: Easy read version of overview of the legal right to advocacy and what advocates do.
 (Print versions of both the above products are available by contacting SCIE). http://www.scie.org.uk/independent-mental-health-advocacy/resources-for-users/understanding/easy-read/index.asp